JuliaLang/www.julialang.org/soc/guidelines/index.md

   - Do you have a website or blog?
   - Anything else you'd like to mention!

-* **Mentors.** Let us know who you've spoken to about the project, whether they've agreed to be your mentor, and if so why you think they'd be a good fit for your project.

 * **Logistics.**
   - What other time commitments, such as summer courses, other jobs, planned vacations, etc., will you have over the summer?
-  - Would you be interested in relocating to the Cambridge, Massachusetts area for part or all of the GSoC season?